 Dormancy usually last 2 months but in some cases can be closer to 3 months.

-Why does my amaryllis have leaves but no flowers?
+Why your amaryllis has leaves but no flowers

 What is the cause when your amaryllis has plenty of foliage but it refuses to produce any flowers?